FreeAndFair/ColoradoRLA/docs/22_county_runbook.md

 Once the ballot manifest and CVR files are hashed, they can be uploaded into the RLA Tool.
 If the upload is interrupted the process will have to be repeated.
-It is not possible to resume interrupted uploads.
+It is not possible to resume an interrupted upload — just start that file upload again.
 If a County uploads multiple Ballot Manifest files, only the data from the last file will be used.
 Similarly, if a County uploads multiple CVR files, only the data from the last file will be used.